Suspension of Benefits for Incarcerated Members: Frequently Asked Questions

 Yes.
 People who remain part of a household while incarcerated will still be counted as part of the household size, based on regular program rules.

-Pregnant Women and Newborns
+Pregnant people and newborns

-Pregnant women who are incarcerated will continue to be enrolled in the BadgerCare Plus Prenatal Program if they meet the eligibility criteria for that program.
+Pregnant people who are incarcerated will continue to be enrolled in the BadgerCare Plus Prenatal Program if they meet the eligibility criteria for that program.
 This has not changed with the implementation of suspension policy.
 The BadgerCare Plus Prenatal Program is a separate, full benefit program and will not be suspended.
-Babies born to incarcerated mothers who are enrolled in the BadgerCare Plus Prenatal Program are not eligible for BadgerCare Plus as a CEN.
+Babies born to incarcerated people who are enrolled in the BadgerCare Plus Prenatal Program are not eligible for BadgerCare Plus as a CEN.
 However, the baby may be eligible for BadgerCare Plus under the regular rules for children.

 Members who have suspended BadgerCare Plus or Wisconsin Medicaid are not enrolled in an HMO.
-If an existing member is in an HMO and is then incarcerated, the member will be disenrolled from the HMO on the first of the month in which the BadgerCare Plus or Wisconsin Medicaid suspension begins.
+If an existing member is in an HMO and is then incarcerated, the member will be disenrolled from the HMO on the first of the month in which the BadgerCare Plus or Wisconsin Medicaid member incarceration begins.

 Example: Paula is enrolled in BadgerCare Plus and is in an HMO.
 On March 20, 2021, Paula is incarcerated.
 The income maintenance agency processes this change and moves Paula into suspended BadgerCare Plus starting April 1, 2021.
-Paula is no longer enrolled in an HMO as of April 1, 2021.
+Paula is no longer enrolled in an HMO as of March 1, 2021.
 Hospital inpatient services that Paula receives while in a suspension will be covered by BadgerCare Plus as fee-for-service.

 When the member regains full benefits in a program with HMOs, one of the following will happen: